nautes-labs/website/src/en/guide/user-guide/cluster.md

     # Replace the variable $api-server-address with the access address of the Nautes API Server
     # Replace the variable $gitlab-access-token with the GitLab access token
     # Replace the variable $cluster-name with the cluster name
-    # Replace the variable $product-name with the product name, If there is no product name, you can set one first, and then use the product name set here when creating the product, for example：demo-quickstart
     curl -X 'POST' \
         'HTTP://$api-server-address/api/v1/clusters/$cluster-name' \
         -H 'accept: application/json' \